HumanSignal/label-studio/docs/source/blog/opossums.md

 ---
-title: What's with the Label Studio opossums?
+title: What's with the Label Studio Opossums?
 type: blog
 order: 94
 image: /images/opossums/other/3.svg
-meta_title: Label Studio and Opossums
+meta_title: What's with the Label Studio Opossums?
-meta_description: What data labeling can learn from opossums and what Heidi means to Label Studio.
+meta_description: Check out our blog post about what data labeling can learn from opossums and what Heidi means to Label Studio, the open source data labeling tool for all your data science and machine learning projects.
 ---

 You might have wondered what creature is walking around when a page loads in Label Studio.